lucky-lanes/Lucky-Lanes/README.md

         1. This is the development Environment we have standardized for the project
         2. This is up on the google drive for the project if you don't have a development environment that runs JavaFX and JavaFXML.
         3. This can be done through the properties settings of the project.

+   5. Under your IDE src you will all the contents/folders under the src folder in the masterfile, then import all other files into the project
+   6. ALSO you will need JavaFX installed and imported as an added library

 [Setup Video for netbeans](https://www.youtube.com/watch?v=RXoIOWlP0dY)<br>